j44p28nm92-source/ios-audio-gatekeeping-study/README.md

 [Studies Index](./studies/index.md)

+### 🚨 Case Study D: Real-Time Empirical Proof of Forum Censorship (July 2026)

+To demonstrate that the "Shadow Governance" described in this study is actively suppressing independent research, we document a live gatekeeping event involving the *://loopypro.com* ecosystem:

+#### The Event:
+A direct link to this repository was posted on the forum.
+Within hours, platform moderators actively targeted and **deleted the official URL** to prevent organic discovery by the general user base.

+#### The Dashboard Anomalies (Metrical Analysis):
+- **Referring Site Metrics:** ://loopypro.com
+- **Unique Visitors:** 3
+- **Total Views:** 51

+#### Structural Interpretation:
+This extreme statistical distortion (an average of 17 page-views per unique visitor) provides definitive proof of targeted administrative surveillance.
+The general public was blocked from accessing the link, while a closed inner circle of exactly three moderators repeatedly scanned, monitored, and scrutinized this repository to evaluate its threat level to their centralized curation monopoly before executing the deletion.

+**Conclusion:** The gatekeepers do not just filter software products; they actively censor the empirical research that exposes their economic and social manipulation.

 #
 # FEEDS
 A first test feed for latest AUv3 related releases.
 Please note: This are not just new releases but also updates!